 - Paintings, Drawings, Prints, and Bronzes: Each object is guaranteed to be an authentic work by the artist listed.
 Any and all information listed in the catalog not printed in bold type should be considered as being to the best of our knowledge, is merely our opinion, and is not guaranteed to be correct.
 Every effort is made to ensure that all artwork is authentic and is represented accurately.
 If the authenticity of a purchased object is contested, it must be made known to us within 30 days of the sale in which the object was purchased as follows: a written letter from a noted authority provided to us, declaring the object to be executed by someone other than the artist listed.
 This authority may not have any vested interest in the artist’s work or the estate of the artist.
 The object must be returned to us in the same condition in which it was purchased.
 If it is determined that a piece is not authentic, only the purchase price may be refunded; there will be no compensation for damages, loss of profit, professional fees, transportation, or any other costs.
 If a painting is excessively dirty, we will attempt to note it in the description; however, we do not consider the normal darkening of varnish over time problematic, and accordingly any such darkening will not be noted in the description.

-Every effort is made to protect the frames included with these lots during pre-auction storage and post-auction shipping; however, Toomey & Co.
-Auctioneers shall not be responsible for any damage to frames, and no refunds will be granted due to frame damage.
+Every effort is made to protect the frames included with these lots during pre-auction storage and post-auction shipping.
+However, Toomey & Co.
+Auctioneers shall not be responsible for any damage to frames, and no refunds will be granted due to frame and/or glass damage.

 It is solely the buyer’s responsibility to be knowledgeable about the condition of a piece/pieces before bidding.
 Auction items are available for viewing/previewing during the week prior to the auction on the dates/times listed in the front of the catalog or by appointment.
 We encourage you or a knowledgeable representative to visit and inspect all lots at this time.
 If this cannot be done, we encourage you to contact us with your condition report requests prior to the sale.
 Our staff will give you our opinion of condition, answer any questions, and send photos if necessary.
 Any such opinion is not a professional conservator’s evaluation and is not to be relied on as a representation or statement of fact, but is given to the best of our knowledge.
 It is the buyer’s responsibility to be aware of all conditions, addendums, and corrections prior to the sale.
 Notices amending the catalog description of a lot after the catalog has gone to press are available at the auction house or are announced by the auctioneer.
 Please take note of them.